ODEL SAFEGUARDING AND CHILD PROTECTION POLICY FOR SCHOOLS AND EDUCATION SERVICES

 - all children/young people must be encouraged to respect each other’s values and support each other

 - schools can and do contribute to the prevention of abuse, victimisation, bullying, exploitation, extreme behaviours, discriminatory views and risk taking behaviours which may be perceived to be ‘risky’

 - all staff, volunteers and visitors have an important role to play in safeguarding children and protecting them from abuse.

-- Keeping Children Safe in Education (DfE, September 2019)
+- Keeping Children Safe in Education (DfE September 2020)

-· The procedures of the Local Safeguarding Children and Adults Boards
+- The procedures of the Local Safeguarding Children and Adult’s Board

 - What to do if you are worried a child is being abused (DfE, 2015)